FEMR/femr/README.md

 13. Run the program from IntelliJ.
 Open a browser and navigate to localhost:9000.
 If everything was configured correctly, then you will be greeted with a login screen.
 Enter admin as the username and password, and you can then create new user credentials to login with.
 14. Contact info@teamfemr.org with any issues configuring IntelliJ.

+### Setting up weekly backup reminder
+* It is very important for the administrator to backup local data to the remote database.
+* A cronjob can be set up before a kit is deployed to automatically display a message once a week.
+1. In the command line, type `crontab -e`
+2. A text editor should appear.
+3. Add the following line to this file: `0 11 * * 5 <path to fEMR project home directory>/util/WeeklyReminder.sh`
+4. This will display a reminder pop up at 11:00AM every Friday.

 ### Warnings

 * fEMR is not HIPAA compliant (... yet).